Rotodile/Todolist/README.md

 # Todolist app

-This is my Todolist project from The Odin Project curriclum.
+This is my Vue Todolist project from The Odin Project curriclum.